a-flyleaf/ygbtdm/scenes.md

 	- "someone's looking out for you ;)"
 - KL bruised, Joce tries to warn Gary
 - Joce confesess to G+D, instant regret
-- [ok this part's fuzzy but it's still the gist]
 - KL resists leaving, Gary sends them off

+\[ok this part's fuzzy but it's still the gist, conflict either needs to be toned down (is artificial) or amped up (make it important). too much Things Happening not enough *drive* or *consequence*]

 ## 6
 - J/KL condescending, savior complex, sus, why me